AhmedAbogameel/media_cache_manager/README.md

 before using the DownloadMediaBuilder Widget you have to call this method for once.
 ex: I am calling it in main method or at my splash screen. if you didn't call this method it will cache Permanently.

+> Note: File expiration will be expansion if user has loaded the file before expiration
+> EX: if we set daysToExpire to 3,
+> then user has loaded the file in the second day before expiration,
+> result file will be loaded and expiration will be expansion for new 3 days and so on.

 ```
 await MediaCacheManager.instance.setExpireDate(daysToExpire: 10);